Qualifications

 I successfully defended my thesis in a viva and only had to make minor corrections requested by the two examiners (this is standard - it is very unusual to have a thesis accepted with no corrections).

-I received a full Engineering and Physical Sciences Research Council (EPSRC) Doctoral Training Award to cover my fees and living expenses, as well as an additional sum for 'excellent academic achievement'
+I received an Engineering and Physical Sciences Research Council Doctoral Training Award to cover my fees and living expenses, as well as a recruitment payment and an additional sum for excellent academic achievement.

 MA Ancient World Studies